 Ramsey Russell: That’s a fact.
 The reason this topic is so interesting to me, Terry, is duck hunters and I’m saying us exclusively, not turkey hunters who were great and deer hunters and sheep hunters, but duck hunters, every one of them sits out there and hunts, waiting on ducks, seeing them ducks doing something different and we’re always thinking, how can I hide better?
 How can I do this better?
 How can I get one movement?
 What can I do?
 What can I do in this situation?
 And you see all these freaking ideas come down the pipe, I mean, we’ve got to be the most thoughtful group of hunters out there in terms of trying to invent something to increase our marginal success on ducks and I see, walking around these shows, I see some amazing ideas that I know ain’t going to get off the ground, because for some, a lot of reasons we’re talking about and everybody listen this podcast has thought of a great idea.
 They have thought of a good way to kill ducks or hide or do something that might make a great product, but it never is until somebody, they follow somebody’s rules for success.

-The Complexity of the Modern Hunting Market.
+The Modern Hunting Market

 So you got to be able to educate the hunter yourself, but there are ways to sell it.
 There are brands out there that live on a lesser margin than we do.